CurtisBuckyy/CurtisBuckyy/README.md

 - 👋 Hi, I’m Curtis Buckingham
-- 👀 I’m heavily interested in a great range of Software, Web and Application development.
+- 👀 I’m heavily interested in a great range of Software, Web and Mobile Application development.
 - 🌱 I’m currently studying for a Bachelors degree within Computer Science and looking to use this platform to showcase my personal projects and knowledge using a range of programming languages.